My Year of Adventure ~ Week # 14

 Surviving the Hard Seasons

 This week I decided it was time to stop letting this hard season control me.
-It was time to just enjoy my time with my mom and family and I wound up feeling much more balanced on the other end of the week!
+I know I have limited time with my aging parent, and so it doesn’t do to not try to make the best of it!
+I realized it was time to just enjoy my time with my mom and family and I wound up feeling much more balanced on the other end of the week!

-So, here’s my 5 Tips for Surviving Life’s Hard Seasons
+So, here’s my 5 Tips for Surviving an Aging Parent and Life’s Hard Seasons

 I definitely have to remember to show myself grace sometimes.
 Allow the “failures”, the slumps, the low days, but remember they are not my norm!